nuclei/grid/README.md

 You may specify an integer for the general column the item should start on and/or any or all of the breakpoint specific units.
 An item with the attributes `column="2" start-column="3"` would start on the 2nd column and extend for 3 columns so it would span the 2nd, 3rd and 4th column.

+A special 0 value e.g. `0xs` is available to reset the offset.

 #### start-row
 You may specify an integer for the general row the item should start on and/or any or all of the breakpoint specific units.

+A special 0 value e.g. `0xs` is available to reset the offset.

 ## CSS Variables
 CSS variables (custom properties) are used to configure the web component.
 However this means that most variables need to be available when the custom element is initialised.